A quantum analogue of convex optimization: Proof outline and techniques

 \subsection{Truncation in frequency and discretization error}

 We can similarly apply Markov's inequality in the frequency domain.
-The kinetic term on the torus penalizes high frequency components, therefore, a low-energy state should have low weights on the high frequency components.
-Hence, the low-frequency spaces are natural truncated domains for the torus and qubit Schr\"doinger operators.
+The kinetic term on the torus penalizes high-frequency components.
+Therefore, a low-energy state should have low weights on the high frequency components.
+Hence, the low-frequency spaces are natural truncated domains for the torus and the qubit Schr\"doinger operators.

 The discretization error arises in this step, where we upper bound it by a quantifiable notion of smoothness $\log_\partial$, that we explain shortly in the next subsection.
 Intuitively, the following lemma states that we need more qubits per spatial dimension as $L$ gets bigger, $V_\tn$ gets less smooth, and the target error gets smaller.